Gradient Alignment in Physics-informed Neural Networks: A Second-Order Optimization Perspective: Gradient Alignment in PINNs

 \end{definition} This score ranges from $[-1,1]$ and naturally extends the concept of cosine similarity to multiple vectors.
 As illustrated in Proposition \ref{prop1}, for the special case of $n=2$, our score exactly recovers the standard cosine similarity $\text{cos}(v_1, v_2) = \frac{v_1 \cdot v_2}{\|v_1\| \|v_2\|}$, where 1 indicates perfect alignment, 0 suggests orthogonal directions, and -1 represents complete opposition.

 \begin{proposition} For n=2, the alignment score $\mathcal{A}(v_1, v_2)$ equals the cosine similarity between $v_1$ and $v_2$:

 \end{proposition} The proof is provided in Appendix \ref{proof: prop1}.
 The alignment score enables us to quantify both the local conflicts between individual loss terms within each gradient descent step and the global conflicts across consecutive steps.
 Formally: \begin{definition} Let $\mathcal{L} = \sum_{i=1}^n \mathcal{L}_i$ be a composite loss function.
 At the $k$-th step of gradient descent, let $g^k$ denote the full gradient and $g_1^k, g_2^k, \dots, g_n^k$ denote the gradients of individual loss terms.
-We define: \begin{enumerate}[label=(\alph*),itemsep=1mm, topsep=1mm, parsep=1mm] \item The intra-step gradient alignment score:
+We define: \begin{enumerate}[label=(\alph*)] \item The intra-step gradient alignment score:

 \item The inter-step gradient alignment score: